jsmit260/ipNrangeVerification/README.md

-USE TOOL AT YOUR OWN RISK, I AM IN NO WAY RESPONSIBLE FOR THE MISUSE OF THESE INSTRUCTIONS NOR THE TOOL ITSELF (which leverages FPING -- https://github.com/shahifaqeer/fping).
+USE TOOLS AT YOUR OWN RISK, I AM IN NO WAY RESPONSIBLE FOR THE MISUSE OF THESE INSTRUCTIONS NOR THE TOOLS ITSELF (One of which leverages FPING -- https://github.com/shahifaqeer/fping).

 These two tools were created by killbit follow me on twitter @josh2all (https://twitter.com/Josh2all).